klegonidec/convert-to-roman-app/GUIDELINES.md

 Current integration of TypeScript in limited for the Front-end, since it use the same configuration as the node web application.
 It will be enough for now, but will need a rework to use its own tsconfig for more advanced usage.

+Current implementation in Front-End is dependent of the `fetch` Javascript API, [which is not usable in some browser](https://caniuse.com/fetch)